Los Angeles Theft by False Pretenses Defense Lawyers

 If you were charged with committing theft by false pretenses, there are several defense strategies that could be effective.
 The prosecuting attorney must prove the act was intentional, which is an exceptionally difficult element to prove.
 It may be argued that you did not intend to deceive and that you believed you acted truthfully.
 Since another crucial element in this crime involves the victim’s reliance on the false information you provided, it may also be argued that the false statements you made did not cause the alleged victim to give you any property or items of value.

 Facing criminal charges for theft by false pretenses can be serious, particularly in felony charges.
 Having experienced Los Angeles criminal defense attorneys on your side raises the chances of achieving a positive outcome.
-It is imperative that you reach out to Werksman Jackson & Quinn LLP in Los Angeles immediately if you are under investigation or facing charges of theft by false pretenses.
+It is imperative that you reach out to Werksman Jackson & Quinn LLP immediately if you are under investigation or facing charges of theft by false pretenses.
 You can count on us to use our resources, knowledge, and skill to build a strong defense on your behalf.
 Call our law office today at (213) 688-0460 for a free consultation.

 Recent Case Results